-Less than two years later, my husband and I had packed up again and were off to a new home in a new state, as well as another new church.
-Then, within the next several years, our two sons were born, and we soon found ourselves doing our fair share of nursery duty at church.
-As our boys grew, we taught one children’s Sunday school class after another, progressing upward in age categories as our sons grew.
-We even took on the challenge of the pre-teen youth group one year, with an emphasis on one!
+Less than two years after our first move, my husband accepted a work transfer that led us to a new home in a neighboring state, as well as a new church home.
+Over the next several years, with the births of our two sons, we soon found ourselves doing our fair share of nursery duty at church each Sunday.
+Then, as our boys grew, we remained right there with them, teaching one grade level of children’s Sunday school after another.
+We even took on the challenge of leading (corralling?) the pre-teen youth group for a year.

-1) Why was it important that Jesus was God’s Son?
+- Why is it important that Jesus is God’s Son?

-2) Why is “the Blood of Jesus” important?
+- Why is the Blood of Jesus important?

-3) Why was it important for Jesus to die on a cross?
+- Why is it important that Jesus died on a cross?

 Though I didn’t understand, God did; and that is all that mattered in the end; But know this: Until I asked God my questions, God had no questions to answer.